Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Although I’ve shared these facts before in this guide, I am going to specify them again below in case you have missed them in the previous part.

-Gertrude Saddle hike distance and duration: The return distance of Gertrude Saddle hike is 7 kilometres which takes 4 – 6 hours to complete.
+Gertrude Saddle hike distance and duration: The return distance of Gertrude Saddle hike is 7 kilometres which takes 4 – 6 hours to complete

 Best time to hike Gertrude Saddle

 The foremost important thing for a safe hiking experience along Gertrude Saddle trail is to hike on a dry day.
 Please don’t be stubborn, only hike Gertrude Saddle on dry, clear days.
-You can find the articles online of people who have very unfortunate slipped to their death on the wet rock slabs of Gertrude.
+You can find articles online of people who have very unfortunately slipped to their death on the wet rock slabs of Gertrude.

 Hike Gertrude Saddle for sunrise or sunset

 With Milford Sound facing west, you can already guess that the views with sunset from Gertrude Saddle will be amazing.
 So that’s what we came for.
 And it was a fantastic choice!
-With the sun setting, light beams started to dance through valley while kissing the mountain peaks.
+With the sun setting, light beams started to dance through the valley while kissing the mountain peaks.
 It was an otherworldly sight and we were so so happy to witness this spectacle!
-For photography we definitely recommend sunset, as sunrise isn’t visible from the saddle and the first light will be blocked by the mountains.
+For photography, we recommend sunset, as sunrise isn’t visible from the saddle and the first light will be blocked by the mountains.

 If you are staying for sunset it does mean you will have to hike back down in twilight.
 So make sure to be prepared with a headlamp.
 We immediately started to hike down after the sun disappeared behind the mountains and didn’t wait for the after colors.
-We wanted to tackle the steepest section and rope climbing part with twilight so that we would be back in the valley when it was dark.
+We wanted to tackle the steepest section and rope climbing part at twilight so that we would be back in the valley when it was dark.

 While the hike starts flat when you make your way through Gertrude Valley, the trail turns sharply upwards without a proper flat section before reaching the saddle.
 So save all your energy for the second half of the hike, because you are going to need it!

-The first part is an easy stroll through Gertrude Valley along a well marked route.
+The first part is an easy stroll through Gertrude Valley along a well-marked route.
 You can easily follow the orange poles.
 After hopping over some rocks from a dry river bed, there’s a short bush section before you enter the open valley.
-From this point the epic views already start, and they only get better the higher you get!
+From this point, the epic views already start, and they only get better the higher you get!

-Surrounded by towering cliffs and snow capped mountains you will be in awe of the landscape.
+Surrounded by towering cliffs and snow-capped mountains you will be in awe of the landscape.
 And the best is yet to come!
-But first you have to put in the effort to climb up the steep cliff that’s ahead of you.
+But first, you have to put in the effort to climb up the steep cliff that’s ahead of you.

 The ascent begins immediately, with a steep incline that requires large steps over rocks and scree terrain.
 This section is very easy to follow and when you turn around you can see how much elevation you gained over a short distance.

-The stream crossing
+The Gertrude Saddle hike stream crossing

 Under dry conditions, crossing the river is straightforward.
 It requires only a quick and effortless leap from one rock or boulder to another, with no concern of getting wet feet.
 However, during or after wet weather, crossing the river can become significantly more challenging or even impossible.
 Which should be the most important sign to turn back.

 Right after crossing the stream, the trail begins a steep ascent once again.
 This section involves navigating loose gravel and rocks, which can be a slight challenge.
-But with hiking poles you will feel much more secure.
+But with hiking poles, you will feel much more secure.

 You follow the gravel trail along the waterfall up until you get to the rocky slab section.
 Take a moment to see from where you came because the valley is soon going to be blocked by the mountain you just conquered!